 4. Differences between tax evasion, tax avoidance, and tax planning

-- Purpose: All serve for tax saving, but tax avoidance aims at minimizing tax, while tax evasion is deemed a form of not paying tax.
+- Purpose: All serve for tax saving, but tax avoidance aims at minimizing tax, while tax evasion means not paying tax.
 Tax planning, on the other hand, helps businesses to ensure tax efficiency.

 - Legality: Both tax planning and tax avoidance are legal.
-As considered as frauds, tax evasion is an illegal method to reduce tax.
+As considered as fraud, tax evasion is an illegal method to reduce tax.

 - Nature: Tax avoidance is performed by availing loopholes in the law, but complying with law provisions.
-By contrast, tax evasion is performed by employing illegitimate means for nonpayment of tax.
+By contrast, tax evasion means employing illegitimate means for nonpayment of tax.
 Tax planning uses existing law provisions to relieve the burden of tax liability.

 - How it is exercised: Tax avoidance is characterized as tax planning, but it is done before tax liability takes place.
 This method generally emerges in short-term benefits.
-Like tax avoidance, tax planning also should be done before tax liability arises, but it associates with the future and often serves for either long-term or short-term benefits of every assessee.
+Similar to tax avoidance, tax planning also should be done before tax liability arises, but it associates with the future and often serves for either long-term or short-term benefits of every assessee.
 Oppositely, tax evasion is typically done after the tax liability has arisen.

 - Consequences: Tax avoidance is subject to penalty or imprisonment if it violates the tax regulations.
-Tax planning is totally legal, meanwhile, tax evasion must be subject to penalty and other kinds of punishment.
+Tax planning is legal, meanwhile, tax evasion must be subject to penalty and other kinds of punishment.

 5. Special considerations for choosing the right tax reduction manner

 - Acquire knowledge of tax laws and methods for the reduction of tax liability in the most efficient way.
 Keep in mind, differentiating such methods based on their purpose, legality, and features is very crucial as this would help you stay out of trouble and penalty.